ErnieLG/Projects/Loan_Outcome_Classifier/README.md

 * In the future, I would like to analyze the data for loan applicants that were filed by more than one person.

-* It would be interesting to try different types of hyper-parameters and Bayesian Boosting, but I was limited by the size and processing time of the data.
+* It would be interesting to try different types of hyper-parameters and more iterations of Bayesian Boosting.

 ## 6. Credits